Regulation C8: Graduate Certificate and Graduate Diplomas

 6.4 No student may undertake additional modules outside of their approved programme of study without the prior approval of the Head of Student Records and Examinations.

-7.1 The time-limit for a student to complete their programme of study shall be as stated in Ordinance IV.
+7.1 The time-limit for a Student to complete their programme of study shall be as stated in Regulation C1.

 8.1 All modules shall be assessed in accordance with the University’s agreed assessment criteria, either by:

 (a) in-course assessment conducted during the semester(s) in which the module(s) is/are completed; or

 (b) examination during an examination period; or

 (c) a combination of both of 8.1.a and 8.1.b above.